 You are Here by artist Jenkyn Powell.
 You are Here, a leaded glass wall created by Jenkyn A. Powell, is an abstraction based on a cellular map of molecular biological process that occur in living cells.
 These biological pathways include the Krebs Cycle, glycolysis and others that convert matter into energy on a cellular level in life.
 This piece was originally located in the former airport’s International Terminal.
 The piece was refurbished and re-located to the west wall of The Gateway, where the evening sun illuminates the piece.

 Flying Machines by artist Dennis Smith.
 The Flying Machines are large, whimsical mobiles that were originally displayed in the previous airport.
-The pieces underwent a restoration at the artist’s studio prior to being re-located to The Gateway.
+The pieces underwent a restoration at the artist’s studio prior to being re-located to the west end of Concourse A.